webrecorder/pywb/README.md

 ### Automated Tests

-Currently pywb includes numerous doctests which test rewriting and loading of data from the sample archive.
+Currently pywb includes a full (and growing) suite of tests.

-The `run-tests.py` file currently contains a few basic integration tests against the default config.
+Top level integration tests can be found in the `tests/` directory, and each subpackage also contains doctests and unit tests.

-The current set of tests can be run with py.test:
+The full set of tests can be run by executing:

-`py.test run-tests.py ./pywb/ --doctest-modules`

-or with Nose:

-`nosetests --with-doctest`
+`python run-tests.py`

+which will run the tests using py.test

 ### Sample Setup